bsc-iitm/python/ppa/week-4/PPA-6.md

 <u>Approach-1</u>

 Consider the following sequence of operations on a list `L = [1, 2, 3, 4, 5]`.
-Think about this list as a train having five compartments.
-Reversing is the process of rearranging the compartments by moving the last compartment of the current train to the end of a new train.
-To begin with, this new train will have no compartments.
+To reverse this list, you can pick up its last element and make it the first element of a new list.

 <u>Step-0</u>